elastic/elastic-agent-gcp-kubernetes-app/docs/registry-structure.md

 # Registry

-There is a required folder structure for the registry in GCP.
+There is a required folder structure for the registry in GCP to support a GCP Kubernetes App.

 From the [GCP docs](https://cloud.google.com/marketplace/docs/partners/kubernetes/create-app-package#application-images):